HomeDev GuideRecipesAPI Reference

 Cloud requirements

-- When you install a database using Microsoft Azure SQL Database, ensure that SQL Database supports each product and add-on that you want to use on the site for the site to work properly.
+• When you install a database on Microsoft Azure SQL Database, verify that Azure SQL Database supports each product and add-on the site uses.

 Set up a cloud website